-Table 3 below illustrates some examples of how the cooling-off period would apply in the case of an audit of a PIE (which is not a Listed or APRA regulated entity) where "X" represents a year in which the individual was not a Key Audit Partner on the audit and met the requirements on restrictions in the cooling-off period in the Close-Off Document paragraph 290.164.
-For the purpose of this table, "KAP" refers to an individual who was neither the Engagement Partner nor the EQCR Partner.
+Table 3 below illustrates some examples of how the cooling-off period would apply in the case of an audit of a PIE (which is not a Listed or APRA regulated entity) where "X" represents a year in which the individual was not a Key Audit Partner on the audit.
+For the purposes of this table, "KAP" refers to an individual who was neither the Engagement Partner nor the EQCR Partner.